Find a quick, easy and affordable way to send money to Uganda using a specialist money transfer service.

-How do I compare transfer companies when transferring and receiving money via Uganda?
+How do I compare transfer companies when sending money to and receiving money from Uganda?

 - Exchange rates.
 How do the company’s exchange rates compare to those offered by its competition?
-If it consistently offers some of the best rates, check to make sure there aren’t high fees attached.
-Some companies will hide high fees alongside competitive exchange rates.
+If a company consistently offers some of the best rates, check to make sure there aren’t high fees attached.
+Some companies will hide high fees behind competitive exchange rates.

 - Transaction fees.
-Most companies will charge you a fee each time you send a transfer, so check to see the amount you will have to pay for each transaction.
+Most companies will charge you a fee each time you send a transfer, so check to see the amount you’ll have to pay for each transaction.
 It’s also worth investigating whether the fee will be waived if you transfer a large amount of money.

 - Transfer methods.
 Do you place transfers online or by visiting a branch?
 Are phone and mobile app transfers offered as well?